Pakistan International Airlines Flight 661: Aftermath

 The crash was the starting point for the creation of an independent aircraft accident investigation body in Pakistan.
 Following multiple complaints from family members of the victims regarding the delayed release of the result of the probe, the government of Pakistan created a new bill.
 Under the government of Imran Khan, the government issued the 2019 National Aviation Policy bill which included the creation of an independent aircraft accident investigation body that would be called the Aircraft Accident Investigation Board (AAIB).
 The body would be completely independent from other government institutions and would not be under the order of the Civil Aviation Authority (CAA) anymore.
 Instead of reporting the result of the investigation to the Ministry of Defence, which supervised the operation of the CAA, the AAIB would report the result straight to the aviation division of Pakistan.

+In popular culture

+The intro on the song Mayday by the Japanese band Coldrain sampled the flight's mayday distress signal.